MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`isDraft`** - **Draft release**<br>
 `boolean`.
 Optional.
 Use when `action = create || action = edit`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Indicate whether the release should be saved as a draft (unpublished).
+Indicates whether you want to save the release as a draft (unpublished).
 If `false`, the release will be published.
 <!-- :::editable-content-end::: -->
 <br>